-- 1 cup thinly sliced red pepper (~1 pepper)
+- 1 cup thinly sliced red bell pepper (~1 pepper)

-- 1 package (16 ounces) coleslaw mix OR 16 ounces chopped cabbage plus 1 and 1/2 cups matchstick carrots Note 1
+- 1 package (16 ounces) coleslaw mix or 16 ounces chopped cabbage plus 1 and 1/2 cups matchstick carrots See Note 1

 - 2-3 green onions, for garnish

-- Serve over: white rice if desired and with sriracha mayo Note 2
+- Serve over: white rice, and with Sriracha mayo optional.
+See Note 2

-SAUCE: start by whisking together the sauce.
-In a small bowl, with a fork, whisk together the cornstarch and 1 tablespoon soy sauce.
-Once smooth, add in the remaining 2 tablespoons soy sauce, 3 tablespoons chicken broth, 2 teaspoons sesame oil, 1 tablespoon light brown sugar, 1 tablespoon rice vinegar, 1/2 tablespoon sriracha, and 1/4 teaspoon white pepper.
+SAUCE: Start by whisking together the sauce.
+In a small bowl,use a fork to whisk together the cornstarch and 1 tablespoon soy sauce.
+Once smooth, add in the remaining 2 tablespoons soy sauce, 3 tablespoons chicken broth, 2 teaspoons sesame oil, 1 tablespoon light brown sugar, 1 tablespoon rice vinegar, 1/2 tablespoon Sriracha sauce, and 1/4 teaspoon white pepper.
 Whisk until smooth and set aside.

-VEGGIE PREP: prep the rest of your veggies, the cooking goes quick!
-Cut a red onion in half and very thinly slice the half.
-Finely mince the ginger and finely mice the garlic.
+VEGGIE PREP: Prep the rest of your veggies, because the cooking goes quickly!
+Cut a red onion in half and thinly slice one of the halves.
+Finely mince the ginger and the garlic.
 Open the coleslaw mix or chop the cabbage (Note 1).
-Remove the stem and seeds from the red pepper.
-Very thinly slice the red pepper and then cut the thin slices in half horizontally.
-Thinly slice the green onions (as many as you want, we use 2-3)
+Remove the stem and seeds from the red pepper and slice very thinly slice the red pepper and then halve the slices horizontally.
+Thinly slice the green onions.

-COOK PORK: Heat a wok or large and deep saute pan (12 inches at least!) over high heat.
+COOK PORK: Heat a wok or large, deep saute pan (12 inches minimum) over high heat.
 Add 1 tablespoon vegetable oil and swirl to coat.
-Once the oil is shimmering, add in the onion.
+Once the oil is shimmering, reduce heat to medium and add in the onion.
 Cook for 3-4 minutes and then reduce the heat to medium high.
-Add in the ginger and garlic, cook for 30 seconds to a minute or until fragrant.
-Nothing should be burning, if so reduce the heat.
-Return the heat to high, push the onions to the edges of the pan and add the ground pork right in the center of the pan.
-Let it cook for 30 seconds without touching.
-Use a wooden spoon to break apart the meat into crumbles and cook until it's no longer pink, about 5-7 minutes.
-Integrate the onions, garlic, ginger into the pork.
+Stir in the ginger and garlic and cook for 30 seconds to a minute (or until fragrant).
+Return the heat to high, push the onions to the edges of the pan and add the ground pork to the center of the pan.
+Let it cook without stirring for 30 seconds.
+Then, use a wooden spoon to break apart the meat into crumbles and cook until it's no longer pink, about 5-7 minutes.
+Integrate the onions, garlic, and ginger into the pork.

 COOK VEGGIES: Reduce the heat to medium high.
-Add the red pepper and entire bag of coleslaw (OR chopped cabbage and matchstick carrots).
-It will seem like a lot, but it cooks down quickly!
+Add the red pepper and the entire bag of coleslaw (or the chopped cabbage and matchstick carrots).
+It will seem like a lot, but it cooks down quickly.
 Stir-fry for 2 minutes and then pour in the sauce.
 Continue to cook, stirring and mixing the ingredients, for about 2-4 more minutes or until sauce is absorbed into the mixture and the veggies are all crisp tender.

-FINISHING: Taste and add additional soy sauce, Sriracha, and/or pepper/salt as needed (depending on the soy sauce or chicken broth used you might want a little salt).
+FINISHING: Taste and add additional soy sauce, Sriracha sauce, and pepper and/or salt as needed.
 Top with green onions.
-Serve as is or on top of rice if desired.
-You can also add some sriracha mayo if you like a creamy element!
-Note 2
+Serve as is or over rice if desired.
+You can also add some sriracha mayo if you like a creamy element.
+See Note 2

-Note 1: if you opt to use a coleslaw mix, grab a 16 ounce one with matchstick carrots added in.
+Note 1: If you opt to use a coleslaw mix, look for a 12 to 16 ounce one with matchstick carrots added in.
 Alternatively use a green cabbage (cut to get 6 packed cups) and 1 and 1/2 cups matchstick carrots.